dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/json.md

 | 42 | [1, 2, 3] | NULL |
 | 43 | [4, 5, 6] | 3.3 |

-DuckDB can automatically detect the types like so:
+DataMiner can automatically detect the types like so:

 ```sql
 SELECT goose, duck FROM read_json_auto('*.json.gz');